davidbalbuena/Hopping-Ball/README.md

 # Hopping-Ball
 Simulation of a bouncing ball with energy injected (using stiffness variation during stance) to maintain given hopping height

+I think this should be the "readme" file in my test branch